NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Software
 ********

 Gaea has several software and libraries available.
-These are typically available using the :ref:`Lmod module system <gaea-environment-modules>` to make the software available.
-Use the `module avail` and `module spider` commands to see the available software.
+These are accessible using the :ref:`Lmod module system <gaea-environment-modules>`.
+Use the `module avail` and `module spider` commands to see the list of software.
 Only modules in the :file:`/opt` and :file:`/sw` areas are supported at the RDHPCS level.
-Projects and users can install software and software stacks in their user or project spaces, that is in :file:`/ncrc/home[12]/$USER/`, :file:`/usw`, and :file:`/ncrc/proj` locations, is maintained and supported by the users and projects that have made them available.
+Projects and users can install software and software stacks in their user or project spaces, that is in :file:`/ncrc/home[12]/$USER/`, :file:`/usw`, and :file:`/ncrc/proj` locations.
+Those projects and users then maintain and support the software and software stacks.

 *********
 Debugging